psalias2006/github-trending-cli/README.md

 # Git Trending

-We like browsing GitHub's trending page, so we made a Git extension for it.
+We like browsing GitHub's trending page, so we built a Git extension for it.

-Run `git trending` to browse trending repositories right from your terminal (You can export data too 😉)
+Browse trending repositories from your terminal.
+View READMEs, export data, and skip the web interface entirely.

 ![Git Trending CLI Screenshot](github-trending-screenshot.png)